Ruosu002/AutoShutdown/README.md

 minutes to delay.

 The shutdown will be repeatedly delayed until the server is empty.
-When checking if the server for players, fake players (e.g. BuildCraft's quarry) are excluded.
+When checking if the server for players, fake players are excluded.
 Note that shutdown warnings are ineffective with delays, and a pending shutdown will be cancelled if a player comes online during the countdown.

 ## Voting